amit4184/ezyresource/docs/ec-designer/advanced-setup/add-occasions.md

-   * The Occasion will get saved with a success message, and will be added to the Occasion dashboard.
+   * The Occasion will get saved with a success message and will be added to the Occasion dashboard.